Full-time: £7680 | Part-time: £4610 | Part-time plus: £3070

 The Warburg Institute has a range of full fee bursaries available to both home/EU and international students.
 The Institute also has an excellent record in securing external funding, and is happy to work with prospective students on funding applications.
 Find out more on our MA Funding page.

 The normal minimum entry requirement is an upper second-class honours degree from a British university, or an equivalent qualification from a foreign institution, in any discipline in the humanities which is related to the course.
 All students whose first language is not English must provide recent evidence that their written and spoken English is adequate for postgraduate study.
-Applications are now open.
-Click here to apply.
+Applications open on 1 November 2021.

 For details of entry requirements, tuition fees, funding opportunities, English language requirements, disability support, accommodation and how to apply, please consult the School graduate study webpages.
 Detailed course descriptions and information about assessment are available on the Institute’s graduate study webpages and School graduate study webpages.